 The governance arrangements of the practice were developed through a process of continual learning.
-The practice manager liaised regularly with the staff team and the registered manager in order to identify any improvements needed and share learning.
+The practice manager liaised regularly with the staff team and the principal dentist in order to identify where any improvements were needed.

-The practice manager had responsibility for the day to day running of the practice and was fully supported by the practice team, including the registered manager.
-There were clear lines of responsibility and accountability with individual staff members identified as leads in certain areas such as infection control, radiography and safeguarding.
+The principal dentist and practice manager shared responsibility for the day to day running of the practice and were supported by the practice team.
+There were clear lines of responsibility and accountability with individual staff members identified as leads in certain areas such as infection control, fire safety and safeguarding.
 Staff knew who to report to if they had any issues or concerns.